 - Q: Do you have open fires?
 A: Yes, we permit open fires in dedicated areas.
 We will provide wood and light fires each evening

 - Q: I’d love to book, how do I do that?
 A: Send an email with all camper names and ages of any children to email@example.com.
 Provided we have space, we’ll send you an invoice for full payment which then confirms your booking.
 Please do NOT arrive at camp without pre-booking with us.

 - Q: What’s the best bit about your camp?
 A: Everything.
 It’s our very own little bit of heaven.
 Make music, make dens, make friends, make memories.

 We do hope the above answers any questions you may have.
 Do feel free to send an email if there’s something we haven’t covered, or you are still unsure.

 - All names of campers + ALL children’s ages

 - You will then receive an invoice on how to make payment which confirms your booking.

 A wonderful weekend at a personalised camp with less than 200 people.
-Families, single people, couples who all have a like minded positive attitude to spending time getting to know new people, developing new skills, or simply spending some much needed ‘gadget-free’ time with their friends and families.
+Families, single people, couples who all have a like-minded positive attitude to spending time getting to know new people, developing new skills, or simply spending some much needed ‘gadget-free’ time with there friends and families.
 Kayaking, Yoga, Family Games, Acoustic evenings, Singing, Drumming, Arts, Sports and always a marshmallow to roast!
 Here’s some footage from last years’ camp to give you a flavour of what’s in store. https://www.youtube.com/watch?v=KnNC9imekfw

 Do I have to Sing?